hazelcast/hazelcast-jet/site/docs/design-docs/015-event-reordering.md

    ordering prevention logic for the future transforms until visiting an order-sensitive node.
 4. Follow this procedure to visit all nodes.

+## Not Implementing Now: Sorting Events Between Consecutive Watermarks

+Jet already offers support for watermarking.
+If we have a sorting key for events, we can sort the events between the two consecutive watermark according to the sorting key so we can put the events in their initial order.
+Users will not define the window in an explicit way.
+The user will only add stateful mapping (or any order-sensitive stage) to his pipeline, and we will add such an intermediate sorting stage during planning.

+As the cost of this work, sorting events requires an extra computation and we have to wait for the closing watermark to arrive.
+This increases the latency with watermarkPeriod/2 on average.
+The issue of sparse events can also occur in this approach.

+To use this solution, we need a sorting key such as more precise timestamp or mark like a SequenceId for events- Our timestamp precision is low, resulting in overlapping events with the same timestamp and it is not easy to add this SequenceId (sorting key) to events in a reliable way especially when the total parallelism of the source is greater than one.
+I just put this approach to be seen.